 Tanzania’s overall green coffee production quality and consistency is also far behind the production quality of Kenya coffee.
 The winey acidity of Tanzania coffee has been compared to Arabian coffees as well as African coffees.

-Distinguished Tanzania Coffee Regions
+Tanzania Coffee Growing Regions

 Tanzania’s major coffee growing regions include Arusha (Meru), the Moshi district (on the slopes of Kilimanjaro), Oldeani (in the Arusha region), and Pare, the high plateau between Lake Taganyika and Lake Nyassa as well as Songea, the capital of the Ruvuma region of southeastern Tanzania where the Ruvuma River forms most of the southern boundary with Mozambique.